 I’ve posted quite a few chili recipes on Living Lou over the years (this turkey and white bean chili is a personal favourite), because it’s probably one of my favourite comfort foods.
 I never get sick of chilis and I love that it can be frozen and reheated (this chili freezes beautifully even with the beans and sweet potatoes).

-This child recipe is made with beef–I typically go for ground chicken or turkey when I’m cooking, but for this recipe I was inspired by the chili that a friend of mine makes and added a dark, stout beer which I knew would work best with beef.
+This chili recipe is made with beef–I typically go for ground chicken or turkey when I’m cooking, but for this recipe I was inspired by the chili that a friend of mine makes and added a dark, stout beer which I knew would work best with beef.

 Let me know if you give this beef and beer chili a try in the comments below.